pablitott/nextcloud/Notes/docker-notes.md

 ![Tux, Linux](../images/tux.png)

-## Useful nextcloud commands to use in docker
+## Useful docker commands to use in docker

 Stop the container(s) using the following command